DenseLink/neural-body/1_final-sim/README.md

 - Cory Robertson
 - Andrew Sowinski

-The Github repo for this initial demonstration is located at:
+The Github repo for this demonstration is located at:
-<a href="https://github.com/nedgar76/neural-body/tree/demo-sim/0_demo-sim" target="_blank"> https://github.com/nedgar76/neural-body/tree/demo-sim/0_demo-sim </a>
+<a href="https://github.com/nedgar76/neural-body/tree/final-sim/1_final-sim" target="_blank"> https://github.com/nedgar76/neural-body/tree/final-sim/1_final-sim </a>

 ## License